Dolnor/EAPD-Codec-Commander/README.md

 These two methods never match, so make sure if you need a custom platform profile you get the info from right place.

 ### Credits
-- EAPD fix (resumable-mutable-audio for IOAudioFamily): km9
+- EAPD fix (resumable-mutable-sound-v1 for IOAudioFamily): km9

-- Multiple nodes updating via command verbs: EMlyDinEsHMG

 - DMI info parsing from Clover: kozlek